mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-records-case-34" target="_blank">Listen to this talk on mnzencenter.org</a>

 (Transcriber’s Note: While reading Katagiri Roshi’s commentary on this case, consider substituting the word *ordinary* where he says *usual*.
 For example, instead of “in the usual way,” you might read, “in the ordinary way”. *Usual* means *customary*, so it depends more on the context; for example, “the usual” in studying Zen may be different than “the usual” in daily life.
-In contrast, *ordinary* is pretty much just *ordinary*.)
+In contrast, *ordinary* is pretty much just *ordinary*.
+Cleary’s translation of the Notes to the case uses the word *ordinary*.)

 <a name="000"></a>
 ##### 0:00 start of recording